Broadcom bonds tighten as Symantec acquisition stalls

 The back and forth of the negotiations have proven to be a roller coaster ride for Broadcom's bond spreads.

-The 2024s widened about 35bp to 193bp over US Treasuries in the days following news of merger talks early this month, only to tighten back to T+174bp on Monday.
+The 2024s widened about 35bp to 193bp over Treasuries in the days following news of merger talks early this month, only to tighten back to 174bp on Monday.

 Failure to complete the deal would be another loss for Broadcom after the Trump administration blocked its US$117bn bid last year to buy competitor Qualcomm.

-But the issuance did not perform well in the secondary amid complaints from investors about razor-thin pricing and a lack of a step-coupon to hedge against a downgrade to junk.
+But the issuance did not perform well in the secondary market amid complaints from investors about razor-thin pricing and a lack of a coupon step-up to hedge against a downgrade to junk.

 Referenced Symbols: